religiosa1/notifier/docs/docker-deployment.md

   for storing the settings file.
 2. PosgresSQL connection.
 Connection parameters can be specified after the first launch in the settings wizards.

-## compose files

-### Regular compose file

-Provides definitions for admin, backend and PosgtreSQL instance.
-You must provide SSL certificate for backend and admin.

-### Built-in Nginx version

-Wraps the initial compose setup with a nginx instance, so it exposes only one http connection.

 ```sh
 docker compose -f .\compose.nginx.yml up --build